 \paragraph{Datasets.} For the NAS-Bench-201~\citep{nasbench201, jung2023neural} search space, we validate our proxy across different tasks (CIFAR-10, CIFAR-100, and ImageNet16-120) and perturbations (FGSM~\citep{goodfellow2014fgsm}, PGD~\citep{madry2017pgd}, and 15 types of common corruptions~\citep{hendrycks2019benchmarking}).
 To measure Spearman's $\rho$ between final accuracies and our proxy values, we use both clean NAS-Bench-201~\citep{nasbench201} and robust NAS-Bench-201~\citep{jung2023neural}, which include clean accuracies and robust accuracies.
 Finally, we search for the optimal architectures with our proxy in DARTS~\citep{liu2018darts} search space and compare the final accuracies against previous NAS methods~\citep{mok2021advrush, guo2019meets, chen2020drnas, abdelfattah2021zero} on CIFAR-10 and CIFAR-100.

 \paragraph{Standard Training \& Adversarial Training.} For a fair comparison, we use the same training and testing settings to evaluate all the architectures searched with all NAS methods, including ours.
 1) Standard Training: We train the neural architectures for 200 epochs under SGD optimizer with a learning rate of 0.1 and weight decay 1e-4, and use a batch size of 64 following~\citep{mok2021advrush}.
-2) Adversarial Training: We adversarially train the searched neural architectures with $l_\infty$ PGD attacks with the epsilon of 8/255, step size 2/255, and 7 steps.
-We evaluate the robustness against various perturbations, which are FGSM~\cite{goodfellow2014fgsm}, PGD~\cite{madry2017pgd}, and common corruptions~\cite{hendrycks2019benchmarking}.
-All attacks utilized in evaluation are $l_\infty$ attacks with the epsilon of 8/255.
+2) Adversarial Training: We train the neural architectures with $l_\infty$ PGD attacks with the epsilon of 8/255, step size 2/255, and 7 steps.
+We evaluate the robustness against various perturbations, which are adversarial attacks (FGSM~\cite{goodfellow2014fgsm}, PGD~\cite{madry2017pgd}, CW~\cite{carlini2017cw}, DeepFool~\cite{moosavi2016deepfool}, SPSA~\cite{uesato2018adversarial}, LGV~\cite{gubri2022lgv}, and AutoAttack~\cite{croce2020reliable}) and common corruptions~\cite{hendrycks2019benchmarking}.
 More experimental details are described in Supplementary~\ref{sup:exp_setting}.